MicrosoftDocs/SupportArticles-docs/support/dynamics-365/field-service/administration/cant-identify-user.md

 ## Symptoms

-A user ID is listed in an error message from Dataverse and I can't identify the user.
+A user ID is listed in an error message from Dataverse and you can't identify the user.

 ## Resolution